SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. Data Types in MySQL**
-- What the right data type is for every situation
+- Data types supported by MySQL their uses

 **2. Database Modeling**

 **3. Basic SQL Queries**
-- Communicating with the database
+- Retrieving data from the database

 **4. Table Customization**
-- Declaring tables and table constraint definition
+- Declaring tables and table constraints

 **5. Altering Tables**

-**6. Deleting Data and Structures**
+- Changing the properties of tables after creation **6.
+Deleting Data and Structures**

 [/slide]